 Cloud hosting is a type of web hosting that uses multiple different servers to balance the load and maximize uptime.
 Your website can use resources from a centralized resource pool instead of using a single server.
 This means that even if one server fails, the other server will start to keep everything up and running.

-Visualize the cloud as a network of different computers connected to each other.
+Visualize the cloud as a network of different computers connected.
 As more and more machines are connected to the network, more resources are added to the entire cloud.

 With cloud hosting, you can get part of a so-called cloud cluster.
 Contrary to traditional web hosting, you can get a certain amount of space from a single server.
 The main advantages of cloud hosting include the main focus on uptime, isolation of resources, ease of expansion, and dedicated IP addresses.